5 Things We Love To Do In Leith

 Kestin Hare | Customs Wharf

 One of the most noteworthy names in menswear, this Scottish brand is designed by Edinburgh native, Kestin Hare.
-His line of clothing ‘Common People’ is a range of casual, contemporary men’s clothing with a focus on quality craftsmanship and tasteful detail.
+His line of clothing is a range of casual, contemporary men’s clothing with a focus on quality craftsmanship and tasteful detail.
 Hare’s printed shirts and stylish outerwear hang from the rails in his minimally decorated and airy Leith shop of the same name.
+You can browse and shop his collection online too, linked above.

 Flux | 55 Bernard Street